I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-kerundownqueue.md

 ## -remarks
 File systems call <b>KeRundownQueue</b> to discard all entries from a queue before freeing or reusing the queue object.

-If the queue object is to be reused, the caller must call <a href="ifsk.keinitializequeue">KeInitializeQueue</a> after calling <b>KeRundownQueue</b>, in order to reinitialize the queue object before reusing it.
+If the queue object is to be reused, the caller must call <a href="..\ntifs\nf-ntifs-keinitializequeue.md">KeInitializeQueue</a> after calling <b>KeRundownQueue</b>, in order to reinitialize the queue object before reusing it.

 <b>KeRundownQueue</b> returns no information about how many queued entries are discarded.

 <b>KeRundownQueue</b> should never be called for a queue if any threads are waiting on the queue object.

-For more information about using driver-managed internal queues, see <a href="kernel.driver_managed_queues">Driver-Managed Queues</a>.
+For more information about using driver-managed internal queues, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff544165">Driver-Managed Queues</a>.

 ## -requirements